wlr2678/kOS-Playground/README.md

 # kOS-Playground
-Personal playground for testing kOS control scripts and practicing Python through application in a simulated game environment
+Personal archive for the testing of kOS control scripts and practicing of Python through application in a simulated game environment.